Liquidity Measures: Net Working Capital, Current Ratio, and Quick Ratio

 The current ratio (aka working capital ratio) is the ratio of current assets divided by current liabilities.

-The current ratio is a measure of liquidity and shows how well a company can pay its current liabilities.
+The current ratio measures liquidity, showing how well a company can pay its current liabilities.

 For its fiscal year ending December 31, 2007, Exxon Mobil Corp.
 (XOM) had total current assets of $85,963,000,000 and total current liabilities of $58,312,000,000.
 What is its current ratio?